Integrate Upgrade Readiness with System Center Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Upgrade Readiness (formerly Upgrade Analytics) enables you to assess and analyze device readiness with Windows 10.
-Integrate Upgrade Readiness with Configuration Manager to access client upgrade compatibility data in the Configuration Manager admin console.
-You are able to target devices for upgrade or remediation from the device list.
+Upgrade Readiness (formerly Upgrade Analytics) is a part of Windows Analytics that allows you to assess and analyze the readiness of devices in your environment for an upgrade to Windows 10.
+You can configure the specific version.
+Upgrade Readiness can be integrated with Configuration Manager to access client upgrade compatibility data in the Configuration Manager admin console.
+You are able to target devices for upgrade or remediation using dynamic collections created based on this data.

 Use the Azure Wizard to create the connection